25 Nov 2021, last revised 12 May 2022

 Newspaper ad - Feb 1871

 During the latter half of 1871 or the early part of 1872, Lloyd formed a partnership with Bennie, since by Apr 1872, Lloyd & Bennie had establishments in Red Jacket and L'Anse, and were scheduled to start a factory in Hancock on the 1st of May (13).
-It is unknown when the L'Anse branch was established, but a subsequent ad for Joseph Lloyd suggests that the Houghton branch still existed.
+It is unknown when the L'Anse branch was established.
+A subsequent ad for Joseph Lloyd suggests that the Houghton branch still existed.
 Joseph Lloyd and Peter Bennie dissolved their firm on 01 May 1872 (2).
 They settled that Lloyd will continue the business in Houghton, Hancock, and L'Anse, while Bennie will supply Calumet, Red Jacket, and Keweenaw County (14).

 Newspaper notice - Jun 1871